muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 curveball; Obama's popularity was low, but Hillary, and in the larger sense, Clintonism had something to do with that.
-Bama 1st term was entirely Clintonite, if we go by SecStates as signs, first term was Hillary second was Kerry, first had war in Libya, second had piece with Iran, etc. Many Clintonites, Summers, that wretched punk Rahm, were all in the first term, gone in the second.
+Bama 1st term was entirely Clintonite, if we go by SecStates as signs, first term was Hillary second was Kerry.
+First had war in Libya, second had piece with Iran, etc. Many Clintonites, Summers, that wretched punk Rahm, were all in the first term, gone in the second.